kubernetes-retired/frakti/README.md

 ## For GSoC '18 candidates

-We really appreciate your interest in this `Kata + container + Kubernetes` project!
+We really appreciate your interest in this `Kubernetes + contaienrd + Kata` project!

 > This topic is not easy, but core maintainer of Kata @laijs, sig-node member @resouer, and Google engineer @Random-liu will mentor your work.